Determining the lifetime of long-lived particles at the HL-LHC

-For each lifetime, we generate 100\,000 events and then apply the EC.
-We construct a $d_T$ distribution with the same bin size as the distribution coming from the experiment.
+For each lifetime, we generate 5\,000 events and then apply the EC.
+We construct $d_T$ distributions for LLPs simulated for different lifetimes with the same bin size as the $d_T$ distribution of the discovered LLP that we obtain from the experiment.
 Here, we have set the bin size to 1\,cm.
 We then calculate the $\chi^2$ value between these two distributions as

 where $N$ is the total number of bins in the distribution, and $n_{\rm exp}$ and $n_{\rm th}$ are the experimentally observed and theoretically expected number of events in each bin.
 The expected number of events in each bin ($n_{\rm th}$) is normalized to the total number of events observed in experiment.
 The denominator is the square of the 68\% confidence level uncertainty in the observed number ($n_{\rm exp}$), which is equal to the difference between the $68\%$ upper ($b$) and lower ($a$) limits on the value of $n_{\rm exp}$.
 The latter are given by